Financial Aid Glossary

 Estimated Family Contribution (EFC): The total amount students and their families are expected to pay toward college costs.
 This is determined from family and student income and assets for the prior year.
 The amount is derived from a need analysis of the family’s financial circumstances.

 FAFSA: The Free Application for Federal Student Aid determines a student’s financial aid.
-Apply online at www.fafsa.gov.
-Forms may be filed any time after January 1, of the year for which the student is seeking aid.
-January of the senior year will be the first opportunity for high school students to apply.
+Apply online at fafsa.gov.
+Forms may be filed anytime after October 1.

 Federal Direct Student Loan Program: Federally sponsored loan programs, which include the Stafford Loan and the Parent PLUS Loan (for parents of undergraduate students)